 Although it is often assumed that young people are more carefree than adults, their lives are full of emotional ups and downs.
 This is hugely evident in the statistics regarding adolescent and teen mental health, with as many as one out of every five adolescents and teenagers meeting the criteria for a diagnosable mental illness.
-Additionally, 50% of all lifetime cases of mental illness will develop by age 14, and 75% by age 24.
-The most common mental health disorders in adolescents and teens fall into the categories of: anxiety disorders, stress-related disorders, mood disorders, obsessive-compulsive disorders, eating disorders, and disruptive-behavioral disorders (i.e. – attention-deficit/hyperactivity disorder or oppositional defiant disorder).
+Additionally, 50% of all lifetime cases of mental illness will develop by age 14 and 75% by age 24, highlighting the importance of early recognition and treatment.
+The most common adolescent mental health issues fall into the categories of anxiety disorders, stress-related disorders, mood disorders, obsessive-compulsive disorders, eating disorders, and disruptive-behavioral disorders (i.e., attention-deficit/hyperactivity disorder or oppositional defiant disorder).

-And while almost all adolescents and teens will experience periods of moodiness, crankiness, and/or angst, there are certain indicators that could demonstrate the presence of a more serious issue including:
+While almost all adolescents and teens will experience periods of moodiness, crankiness, and/or angst, there are certain indicators that could demonstrate the presence of a more serious issue, including:

 If your adolescent or teenager is demonstrating any signs of a more serious issue, they may need residential mental health treatment.
 This is especially true if there are certain factors that may make him or her more susceptible to a mental illness.